Blue Peter: 2018–2038 (The Diamond Time Capsule)

 In 2018, the team announced a new time capsule for their 60th anniversary.
 Viewers suggested the contents of the time capsule through the website for the first time, and it is also to be stored in The National Archives, the first time it will not be buried.
 The contents include "a souvenir from the Royal Wedding between Prince Harry and Meghan Markle, 2018 set of UK coins and notes, a David Walliams book, fidget spinner, smartphone, World Cup 2018 sticker book and DVD of The Greatest Showman".
 The capsule was stored on the 60th birthday programme by a competition winner, who had won the chance to have her design printed onto the capsule, as well as presenters Radzi Chinyanganya, Lindsey Russell, Valerie Singleton, Peter Purves, Janet Ellis and Katy Hill.

 Books

 In 1964, the first Blue Peter book was published by Lutterworth Press, by arrangement with the BBC.
 Due to the success of the book, the BBC produced an in house publication the following year.
-Although an annual in all but name, the books are rarely referred to as such.
-Each book (published in time for Christmas) features highlights from the previous twelve months of Blue Peter features, and chronicles major guests who visit the studio, the Summer expedition, the annual appeal, and the pets.
-The style of the books' contents has changed very little over the years, with the only noticeable difference between a 1960s book and the current formula being the increase in colour photography and digital artwork; otherwise, the principle is the same.
-Between 1986 and 1990, and 1992 and 1997, no books were published.

-Since Pedigree took over the books in 2004, there has been an increase in quality.
-The books are now bigger than before, with a greater number of pages.
-The Blue Peter editor and members of the production team write the book, and choose its content, though the book is written from the presenters' point of view.

-A collectors' market has developed, with "Book One" being especially rare and commanding triple figures on online auction websites.
-Books from the late 1960s and 1970s are more common, and often turn up for less than a pound in second hand bookshops or charity stores.
-Books from the 1980s and 1990s tend to be more expensive and rarer, as people realised the value of keeping hold of them.

 In the early 1970s, a set of Blue Peter mini books were produced, covering specific topics that had been featured in the TV series.
 A set of these were buried in 1971 in the time capsule for the year 2000.
 The spin-off series Blue Peter Special Assignment also had books.

 In 1973, a book about Paddington Bear's adventures with Blue Peter was published, called Paddington's Blue Peter Story Book.

 In 2011, it was announced that, due to falling sales, the annuals would be scrapped.
 However, programme editor Tim Levell indicated that the book could return in the future.